Advances in design and technology have increased the importance and role of surgical tables as a functional part of any procedure.

 - Special patient positioning for spinal column procedures

-While aging may be the most common reason for needing an orthopaedic procedure, these tables have broader applications as well.
+While aging may be the most common reason for needing an orthopedic procedure, these tables have broader applications as well.

-Often people requiring knee and shoulder reconstructions, along with a wide range of surgeries addressing athletic injuries, use orthopaedic surgical tables.
+Often people requiring knee and shoulder reconstructions, along with a wide range of surgeries addressing athletic injuries, use orthopedic surgical tables.